 The above screen shots show the web interface and the Command Line Interface setup tool.
 The CLI setup tool cannot be used by more than one user at a time, the web interface can be used by more than one user in parallel, but the two or more running sessions may influence each other.
 We explicitly do not recommend the parallel usage of the configuration interfaces.

-13 The WEB Interface
+12 The WEB Interface

-Connect to the web interface by entering the following address into the address field of your web browser:
+Connect to the web interface by entering the IP of your LANTIME into the address field of your web browser: